Alcohol in Russia

 Disability-adjusted life year for alcohol use disorders per 100,000 inhabitants in 2004.
-Russia is significantly higher than all other countries.
+Russia was significantly higher than all other countries.

 Alcohol has been a major health concern in Russia, especially for men of working age.
 Excessive alcohol use has caused many early deaths.
 Alcoholism in Russia, according to some authors, has reached the level of a national disaster and a humanitarian catastrophe.
 Starting in the early 2000s, Russia has implemented a variety of anti-alcoholism measures, such as banning sales at night, raising taxes, and banning the advertising of alcohol.
 These policies have resulted in a considerable fall of alcohol consumption to levels comparable with European Union averages.

 History

 Alcoholism has been a problem throughout the country's history because drinking is a pervasive, socially acceptable behaviour in Russian society.
 Alcohol has also been a significant source of government revenue for centuries.

 Early history

 According to Russian legend, one of the main reasons that the 10th-century Kievan prince Vladimir the Great rejected Islam is because of Islam's prohibition of drinking alcohol.
 He is purportedly quoted stating:

 Drinking is the joy of all Rus'.
 We cannot exist without its pleasure.

 In the 1540s, Ivan the Terrible began setting up kabaks (кабак) or taverns in his major cities to help fill his coffers, and a third of Russian men were in debt to the kabaks by 1648.
 By 1859, vodka, the national drink, was the source of more than 40% of the government's revenue.